radius-project/docs/docs/content/getting-started/tutorial/webapp-swap-connector-resource/_index.md

 Simply swap out the module file referenced for the Mongo infrastructure resource, changing "mongo-container.bicep" to "azure-cosmodb.bicep" in the last resource of the file.
 {{< rad file="snippets/app-azure.bicep" embed=true marker="//MONGOMODULE">}}

+Update the connection string to `resource: mongo.outputs.dbName` like below

+{{< rad file="snippets/app-azure.bicep" embed=true marker="//DATABASE CONNECTOR">}}

-You need to also add the location parameter as well.
+You need to also add the location parameter.

 ```sh
 param location string = resourceGroup().location